seemecnc/Open-Source-Medical/face shield/readme.txt

 March 25 2020 - changes to close off the top of the face shield design

+March 30 2020 - closed the top on the injection molded part and added a completely new DXF new shield pattern.

 Hello,

 This headband is designed to be injection molded.
 This is what I'm good at.
 I did not do this to be different.
 I